 The Investment Management and Distribution Agreement provides that the Investment Manager (and its directors, officers, employees and agents) will not be liable for any loss or damage arising directly or indirectly out of any act or omission done or suffered by the Investment Manager in the performance of its duties unless such loss or damage arose out of or in connection with the negligence, wilful default or fraud of the Investment Manager (or any of its directors, officers, employees and agents) in the performance of its duties thereunder.
-Under the Investment Management and Distribution Agreement in no circumstances will the Investment Manager, its directors, officers, employees and agents be liable for special, indirect or consequential damages, or for lost profits or loss of business, arising out of or in connection with the performance of its duties, or the exercise of its powers.
-The Manager is obligated under the Investment Management and Distribution Agreement to indemnify and keep indemnified and hold harmless the Investment Manager (and each of its directors, officers, employees and agents) against any and all claims, actions, proceedings, damages, losses, liabilities, costs and expenses (including reasonable legal fees or expenses) suffered or incurred by the Manager in connection with the performance of its duties and/or the exercise of its powers under the Investment Management and Distribution Agreement, in the absence of any such negligence, wilful default or fraud.
+Under the Investment Manager, its directors, officers, employees and agents) in no circumstances will the Investment Manager, its directors, officers, employees and agents be liable for special, indirect or consequential damages, or for lost profits or loss of business, arising out of or in connection with the performance of its duties, or the exercise of its powers.
+The Manager is obligated under the Investment Manager (and each of its directors, officers, employees and agents) against any and all claims, actions, proceedings, damages, losses, liabilities, costs and expenses (including reasonable legal fees or expenses) suffered or incurred by the Manager in connection with the performance of its duties and/or the exercise of its powers under the Investment and Distribution Agreement, in the absence of any such negligence, wilful default or fraud.